-In this post I’ll be showing you the greatest sacred anime spots.
+In this post, I’ll be showing you some of the greatest “sacred” anime spots.

 The best part?

 The “holy lands” featured in this post are perfect if you happen to be in the capital of Japan and/or you want to do a day trip out from Tokyo.